The Blue Heeler is a unique and special herding dog from Australia.

 |Daily Exercise Requirements|

-These dogs are very clever and easy to please, making them quick learners and well-suited to the working lifestyle.
+They are quick learners and well-suited to the working lifestyle.

 With a strong prey drive, and a one-track mind, it is important for training to begin early.